 Charlestown's unusual history in terms of its industrial development combined with long periods in the same private ownership has resulted in an exceptional historic environment whose importance and completeness set it apart from the majority of other industrial settlements in the county.
-This uniqueness and the perceived threat of overdevelopment in the late 1990s prompted the Local Authority, Restormel District Council, and English Heritage to jointly commission an historical and archaeological survey of the settlement in 1998 produced by the Cornwall Archaeological Unit.
+This uniqueness and the perceived threat of overdevelopment in the late 1990s prompted the local authority, Restormel Borough Council (RBC), and English Heritage to jointly commission an historical and archaeological survey of the settlement, produced in 1998 by Cornwall Archaeological Unit.
 The aim of this survey was to define and explain the historic character of Charlestown in terms of its surviving buildings and sites, and to provide a resource against which to assess future development of Charlestown.

-Following on from the survey RDC designated an Article 4(2) Direction in 2002 bringing a greater degree of control over changes to the unlisted buildings in the Conservation Area (details in Appendix 1).
+Following on from the survey RBC designated an Article 4(2) Direction in 2002 bringing a greater degree of control over changes to the unlisted buildings in the Conservation Area (details in Appendix 1).
 This Direction coupled with the large number of Listed Buildings within the Conservation Area, which are subject to Listed Building Consent, has helped maintain Charlestown's historic integrity.
 However, some insensitive change and loss had occurred historically, and more recently before the tightening of conservation control.